-The many Victoria's - exploring Victoria's curation of herself: In the first workshop researchers will discuss Victoria's creation of her own image, and the ways in which she managed her conflicted role, as a Queen Regnant, but also a wife and mother.
-Through a consideration of her surviving dress, together with the royal photographic collection, and Victoria's own amateur art works, it will assess how this image took physical form and was tested, honed, and developed by her, to serve the needs of the monarchy over the seventy-four years of her reign.
+The many Victoria's - exploring Victoria's curation of herself: In the first workshop researchers discuss Victoria's creation of her own image, and the ways in which she managed her conflicted role, as a Queen Regnant, but also a wife and mother.
+Through a consideration of her surviving dress, together with the royal photographic collection, and Victoria's own amateur art works, it assessed how this image took physical form and was tested, honed, and developed by her, to serve the needs of the monarchy over the seventy-four years of her reign.

-Researchers will also investigate the dissemination of these images through print culture, and a burgeoning press, and their movement and use through many contexts, locally and globally.
+Researchers also investigated the dissemination of these images through print culture, and a burgeoning press, and their movement and use through many contexts, locally and globally.
 This will include the ways in which the image was used to counter critical responses to Queen and Empress, in attempts to quench the flames of colonial resentment at British rule in ceremonial events or to challenge republican sentiment from groups like the Chartists.

-Curating Queen Victoria - a global figure in a digital world: In the third workshop participants will discuss how the image of Victoria might be curated today in the digital sphere, asking how this material can be made available not only to scholars but to a wide, global public fascinated by Victoria?
+Curating Queen Victoria - a global figure in a digital world: In the third workshop participants discussed how the image of Victoria might be curated today in the digital sphere, asking how this material can be made available not only to scholars but to a wide, global public fascinated by Victoria?
 The focus of this activity will be to devise ways in which a project can be undertaken across a number of institutions around the globe, providing a methodological and practical template for further research.